someparty/someparty/source/articles/2020-03-01-object-permanence.html.markdown

 [Watch: Zen Bamboo - "Glu (coule sur moi)" @ YouTube](https://youtu.be/jKO87LGaxyE "#")

 With more than 500 shows with his pop-punk outfit [Lost Love](https://lostlove.bandcamp.com/) under his belt, Guilhem Benard's finally launching his first solo full-length.
-Billed as the mononymous [Guilhem](https://guilhem.bandcamp.com), the singer/songwriter is releasing *Born & Bored* independently on March 2.
+Billed as the mononymous [Guilhem](https://guilhem.bandcamp.com), the singer-songwriter is releasing *Born & Bored* independently on March 2.
 The Montreal-based artist is following up a pair of earlier solo EPs, 2017's *Sings Songs of Lost Love* and 2018's *Bad Art*.
 You can stream the 10-song record, recorded as a full-band, in its entirety now at [Bandcamp](https://guilhem.bandcamp.com/).

 Guilhem recorded *Born & Bored* at Mountain City Studio with Adrian Popovich (Solids, PRIORS) engineering and [Hugo Mudie](https://hugomudie.bandcamp.com/) (The Sainte Catharines) producing.
 The artist commented on the record: